jstabille/PyCitySchools_Challenge/README.md

 ## Results

-* District level effect of removing potentially dishonest scores: Thomas High School moves on average, from Math scores of 83.42 to 83.35. and reading scores move from 83.85 to 83.9.
+* District level effect of removing potentially dishonest scores on Thomas High School:
+** The move average, from Math scores of 83.42 to 83.35 and reading scores move from 83.85 to 83.9.
 This removal decreases the district level scores.

 ![No filter THS](Resources/THS_no_filter.PNG)